 A story in two parts: Grandparents achieve success in family law cases

-Early in 2017 two grandparents came into our office to speak to us about representing them in a family law case.
-They had two grandchildren that were living with their mother and their mother’s sister here in Houston.
-Their son, the children’s father, was in prison serving an extended sentence for a serious crime.
-The children’s mother was likely to meet the same fate when her trial was held later in 2017 regarding the same crime that put their son behind bars.
+Early in 2017, two grandparents came into our office to speak to us about representing them in a family law case.
+They had two grandchildren living with their mother and their mother's sister here in Houston.
+Their son, the children's father, was in prison, serving an extended sentence for a serious crime.
+The children's mother was likely to meet the same fate when her trial was held later in 2017 regarding the same offense that put their son behind bars.

-Caught in the middle of all of this were our clients’ grandchildren.
-These folks played a large role in their grandkids’ lives before their mother decided, abruptly, to not allow the grandparents access to the children anymore.
-The kids were distraught as were our clients.
-They shared photos of family events beginning from the time the children were born and it was clear that our clients had played a huge role in helping these kids grow up with some normalcy despite their difficult circumstances.
+Caught in the middle of all of this were our clients' grandchildren.
+These folks played a significant role in their grandkids' lives before their mother decided abruptly not to allow the grandparents access to the children anymore.
+The kids were distraught, as were our clients.
+They shared photos of family events beginning from the time the children were born, and it was clear that our clients had played a massive role in helping these kids grow up with some normalcy despite their difficult circumstances.

-A plan that our attorneys created with these grandparents was to first establish that they had a relationship with the children sufficient to warrant their bringing a family law case for visitation or conservatorship rights.
-This is a concept known as “standing.”
-Not just anyone can file a Suit Affecting Parent Child Relationship in Texas.
-To do so you must show that you have significant contacts with the child, i.e. a good reason to do so.
-Once we saw that we would be able to show these past significant contacts, we moved forward and filed a petition to seek visitation rights for the grandparents.
+Our attorneys created a plan with these grandparents to establish a relationship with the children sufficient to warrant their bringing a family law case for visitation or conservatorship rights.
+This is a concept known as "standing."
+Not just anyone can file a Suit Affecting Parent-Child Relationship in Texas.
+To do so, you must show that you have significant contact with the child, i.e., a good reason to do so.
+Once we saw that we would deliver these past influential contacts, we moved forward and filed a petition to seek visitation rights for the grandparents.

-As most SAPCR cases go, we attended mediation prior to ever seeing a judge.
-We were fortunate to able to work with an experienced, smart mediator who helped our clients understand that just because they were not necessarily in a position to be named conservators of their grandchildren at this stage, it was not impossible to do so later on.
-Our clients settled on getting a weekend’s worth of visitation with their grandchildren in addition to holiday time around Thanksgiving and Christmas.
+As most SAPCR cases go, we attended a mediation before seeing a judge.
+We were fortunate to work with an experienced, brilliant mediator who helped our clients understand that just because they were not necessarily in a position to be named conservators of their grandchildren at this stage, it was not impossible to do so later on.
+Our clients settled on getting a weekend's worth of visitation with their grandchildren in addition to holiday time around Thanksgiving and Christmas.

-Months later after it was apparent that the children’s mother was heading to prison, our clients came back and re-filed a petition to seek conservatorship rights over their grandchildren.
-This meant that they were seeking to share in the rights and duties in raising their grandchildren, rather than having mere visitation rights.
-Prior to ever having to go before a judge the children’s mother agreed to allowing a court to extend these rights to our clients.
-Our clients’ son never answered the lawsuit and was thus prevented from weighing in on the situation.
+Months later, after it was apparent that the children's mother was heading to prison, our clients came back and re-filed a petition to seek conservatorship rights over their grandchildren.
+This meant that they sought to share in the rights and duties in raising their grandchildren rather than having mere visitation rights.
+Before ever going before a judge, the children's mother agreed to allow a court to extend these rights to our clients.
+Our clients' son never answered the lawsuit and was thus prevented from weighing in on the situation.

 What factors would a court consider when determining whether or not to award custody rights to grandparents?

-It is difficult to win custody rights to your grandchildren unless one of the parents voluntarily terminates their own parental rights or the court determines either parent (or both) to be unfit.
-Past contact with the children, age, physical well being and future ability to care for the grandchildren are all relevant factors that I believe a court would consider.
+It is challenging to win custody rights to your grandchildren unless one of the parents voluntarily terminates their parental rights or the court determines either parent (or both) to be unfit.
+Past contact with the children, age, physical well-being, and future ability to care for the grandchildren are relevant factors that I believe a court would consider.

-What we in the family law world see happen with some frequency is a grandparent who is raising their grandchild on an informal basis.
+What we in the family law world see happen with some frequency is a grandparent raising their grandchild on an informal basis.
 This means that there has been an agreement in place (usually verbal) that allows the grandparent to care for a child while their parents are unavailable or unwilling to do so.
 These agreements can go on for years and years before a parent or grandparent seeks to formalize or change the arrangement.
-If you are a grandparent who has cared for your grandchild for years only to have a parent try to take him or her from you that may be a situation where you want to file for court ordered visitation, possession and conservatorship rights.
+If you are a grandparent who has cared for your grandchild for years only to have a parent try to take them from you, that may be a situation where you want to file for court-ordered visitation, possession, and conservatorship rights.

 Mediation- A great alternative to litigation and trial

 The vast majority of family law cases in Texas never see the inside of a courtroom or proceed to a trial.
-This is due in large part to the role that mediation plays in the negotiation process.
-If you have concerns about how long or how expensive a divorce or child custody case can get then mediation is an alterative to that may be able to encourage settlement and shorten the length of your case.
+This is mainly due to mediation's role in the negotiation process.
+If you have concerns about how long or how expensive a divorce or child custody case can get, then mediation is an alternative that may encourage settlement and shorten the length of your case.
 We will discuss this topic in greater detail tomorrow.

-In the meantime, if you have any questions regarding your particular family law related circumstances please consider contacting the Law Office of Bryan Fagan, PLLC.
+In the meantime, if you have any questions regarding your particular family law-related circumstances, please consider contacting the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days a week.
-A consultation in our office is a great opportunity to learn more about the legal process and how it would impact your situation.
-We take great pride in providing information that can allow you to make good decisions on the next steps you can take to reach your goals no matter what they might be.
+A consultation in our office is an excellent opportunity to learn more about the legal process and how it would impact your situation.
+We take great pride in providing information that can allow you to make good decisions on the next steps you can take to reach your goals, no matter what they might be.